 allowable costs.
-Allowable costs are expenses that may be funded by this award program.
-The COPS Office CRI award must be limited to funding for equipment, services, personnel, and other costs purchased or hired on or after the award start date.
+Allowable costs are costs that will be paid for by this award program.
 Upon review of your submitted budget, any unallowable costs were removed.
-Your award package specifies your allowable costs, contains the final budget category amounts for which your organization was approved, and notes any relevant revisions that were made to your original budget submission.
+The award financial information included in your award package specifies your allowable costs, contains the final budget category amounts for which your organization was approved, and notes any relevant revisions that were made to your original budget submission.